adomokos/climb_that_mountain/blog/2016/05/run-ruby-on-aws-lambda.md

 puts 'Hello from Ruby!'
 ```

 I made sure that my Ruby version in the project is 2.2.2 by setting it with Rbenv.
-I ran the app and made sure everything is wired up OK thus far:
 ```shell
 $: cd hello_ruby && ruby lib/hello.rb
 $: Hello from Ruby!
 ```
 [Commit point](https://github.com/adomokos/aws-lambda-ruby/commit/c1d1970023ccf376c718aa1516b356df0a6c0d16)

-(2) Execute the Ruby code with Traveling Ruby
+(2) Execute the Ruby Code with Traveling Ruby

 Create a directory under the project root directory with the name `resources`.
 Your directory structure should look like this: